CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

 *Spaces are not allowed* in the name of the variables.

-If you define or modify
-environment variables, you will need to redeploy you application to make it use the variables.

 ## How do I use these variables?

 Depending on the type of your application, you will need to use